 Becoming effective at direct mail lead generation can make or break a lead-generating marketer since the costs demand critical attention to testing, comparison and refinement.

-The formal aspect of this is represented by all the ways that exhibitors desire to engage attendees at these expos.
+The formal aspect of this is presented by the ways exhibitors desire to engage attendees at these expos.

-The informal aspect of trade shows is represented by the nature of many professionals who attend such conferences.
+The informal aspect of trade shows is presented by the nature of many professionals who attend such conferences.

-This is for the purpose of establishing new business leads through personal networking.
+It is to establish new business leads through personal networking.